T-Burke/T-Burke.github.io/blog.md

 # Context and Bias

-   In McPherson's article Why Are the Digital Humanities So White?
-Or Thinking the Histories of Race and Computation, she takes the long way round in her analysis of just that question.
+   In McPherson's article 'Why Are the Digital Humanities So White?
+Or Thinking the Histories of Race and Computation', she takes the long way round in her analysis of just that question.
 To be honest, I probably don’t have the greatest handle on some of her points, but one point that will be my main topic of discussion for this post will be context and bias.
 Digital humanities as a field has the capability of acquiring and utilizing very large sets of data, but it isn't just what we do with the data as digital humanists that matter, but rather, how we look at it, and understand the reasoning and context behind the data.

   The reason I chose to respond on McPherson's article in relation to context and bias is because she tries to make the connection between the largely white male dominated IT industry of the present, and racial discrimination of the 60's.
 She does this by looking at the context of the time period (1960's) when early programmers were developing the UNIX operating system.
 A fundamental point of her argument is that the culture of that era affected how the early programmers developed UNIX, and as a result, today we can see the effects of a more discriminatory culture reflected in todays digital humanities, and the IT industry.